 It’s finally warming up in Michigan!
 And here at Michigan Bicycle Law, that means it’s time to get out on our bikes and enjoy the nice weather, fresh air, and beautiful Michigan landscape.
 It also means it’s a good time for us to provide a few bike-friendly reminders for other cyclists and motorists alike.

-Bryan Waldman recently appeared on WLNS 6 “Legal Edge” to share some of these bike-friendly reminders for cyclists and drivers.
+Bryan Waldman appeared on WLNS 6 “Legal Edge” to share some of these bike-friendly reminders for cyclists and drivers.
 Read his bike-friendly reminders and check out his segment below.

 Rules of the Road for Cyclists in Michigan

 Michigan bicyclists are required to ride reasonably close to the right edge of the road, which means they are permitted to move to the left if there are potholes or other obstructions in the road.
 They are also able to stay away from the curb if the lane is too narrow to accommodate a bicycle and an automobile.

 Cyclists can ride no more than two abreast, must use hand signals, outfit their bike with lights when riding at in the dark, and follow the rules that apply to motorists.

 Most importantly, bicyclists should ride in a manner that makes their actions predictable for motorists.

 Even though not required by law, it is recommended that cyclists wear a properly fitted helmet.
 Likewise, biking while under the influence of alcohol over the age of 21 is not illegal but should be avoided for safety reasons.
 Texting while biking is not explicitly prohibited but holding an object that prevents both hands from being on the handlebars is prohibited.

 For more bike-friendly reminders for cyclists, be sure to read all of the rules of the road here.